Renatomachado/docker-monitoring/README.md

 # Docker Monitoring

-## Service to capture when docker container dies and send to slack
+A service to capture when docker container dies and send a alert message to slack

 ## How to run
 #### On swarm mode